This chapter is a quick introduction to the programming concepts of DidiSoft OpenPGP Library for .NET.

-PGPLib provides the basic cryptographic functions.
+PGPLib provides PGP cryptographic functions.

 RevocationLib provides key revocation functionality.

-KeyStore provides composite storage of OpenPGP keys.
+KeyStore provides container storage of OpenPGP keys.

 The basic exception thrown in case of an OpenPGP error is DidiSoft.Pgp.PGPException.
-In most cases you have to implement a catch clause that handles it.
+In most cases, you have to implement a catch clause that handles it.

 You can also take a look at our proposed exception handling strategy.

-The library installation folder contains a sub folder named \Examples that contains a few sample applications that illustrate part of the library API in practice.
+The library installation folder contains a subfolder named \Examples that contains a few sample applications that illustrate part of the library API in practice.